neuroinformatics-unit/rsp-vision/README.md

 Finally, run `python3 demo_cli.py` to run the analysis.
 The script will create a file containing the analysis output which will then be used by the dashboard.

 ### Run the analysis
-There is a script called `demo_cli.py` that runs the analysis and stores the output.
-You can run it with:
+The script `demo_cli.py` runs the analysis and stores the output.
+You can start it with:
 ```bash
 python3 demo_cli.py
 ```